 This week brought the sad news of the the death of the infant Edward Dickinson Norcross, on March 6.
 He was the son of Alfred and Olivia Norcross, Dickinson's maternal uncle and aunt.

-Dickinson writes a letter to Mary Bowles, the wife of Samuel Bowles, this week about accidentally sending Mr. Bowles a note to complete an “errand” for her, forgetting he left for Washington on the first of the month.
+Also this week, Dickinson writes a letter to Mary Bowles, the wife of Samuel Bowles, about accidentally sending Mr. Bowles a note to complete an “errand” for her, forgetting he left for Washington on the first of the month.

 She worries that Mary instead did it for her, and it “troubled” her, and if Mary could “just say with your pencil – ‘it did’nt tire me – Emily’” she would cease her worries, as she “would not have taxed [Mary] – for the world -” Dickinson also asks about the new baby Charlie, and says she

 sends a rose – for his small hands.
 Put it in – when he goes to sleep – and then he will dream of Emily – and when you bring him to Amherst – we shall be ‘old friends.’

 Mary was a close friend of Dickinson, who frequently wrote letters to her, but received next to none back (the reply Dickinson asks for in the above letter “will be the first one – you ever wrote me -”).
 In editing some of Dickinson’s letters and poems, Mabel Loomis Todd switched the addressee from Sue to Mary to make their correspondence look more extensive.
 In the above letter, Dickinson plaintively asks Mary if “yet – was I the little friend – a long time?
 Was I – Mary?”

 This week, Dickinson also writes to Frances Norcross, one of two young Norcross cousins she adores and writes to frequently, about Vinnie’s illness:

 Poor Vinnie has been very sick, and so have we all, and I feared one day our little brothers would see us no more, but God was not so hard.